When I posted my last entry a few months ago, I'd been living in Qatar for over two years, things were going well and I was "loving life," as they

 being shipped back to America through the Suez and Panama Canals.

 Above center: My former roommate Gerry stopped by and gave me one of his Corona beers.
-Alcohol is heavily
+Alcohol is legal but heavily

 Above right: Gerry carting off the goodies that I'd sold him.